Testosterone enanthate: Side effects

 Side effects of testosterone enanthate include virilization among others.
-Approximately 10 percent of testosterone enanthate will be converted to 5α-dihydrotestosterone in normal men.
+Approximately 10 percent of testosterone enanthate will be converted to 5α-dihydrotestosterone in men without endocrine disease or taking medication that disrupts this conversion, such as finasteride.
 5α-Dihydrotestosterone (DHT) can promote masculine characteristics in both males and females.
 These masculine characteristics include: clitoral hypertrophy, androgenic alopecia, growth of body hair and deepening of the vocal cords.
 Dihydrotestosterone also plays an important role in male sexual function and may also be a contributing factor of ischemic priapism in males as shown in a study conducted on the use of finasteride to treat ischemic priapism in males.
 Testosterone enanthate can also lead to an increase in IGF-1 and IGFBP.
 Testosterone enanthate can also be converted to estradiol (E2) by the aromatase enzyme, which may lead to gynecomastia in males.
 Aromatase inhibitors, such as anastrozole, letrozole, exemestane, etc., can help to prevent the subsequent estrogenic activity of testosterone enanthate metabolites in the body.